suhantudor/crud-node/README.md

 ## 💨 Examples

 > In this examples we will use MySQLX controller to show how the package works and what benefits it brings.
+For MySQL check the examples directory.

 #### Connection config example for MySQL Document Store